AlexandraH-code/ms2-ShoppingList/README.md

 - [tinypng](https://tinypng.com/) - Used to compress images
 - [HTML Validator](https://validator.w3.org/nu/) - Used to validate the HTML files
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate the JavaScript code
-- [JavaScript validator](https://www.site24x7.com/tools/javascript-validator.html) - Used to validate the JavaScript code
+- [Site24x7's JavaScript validator](https://www.site24x7.com/tools/javascript-validator.html) - Used to validate the JavaScript code
 - [JShint](https://jshint.com/) - Used to validate the JavaScript Code
 - [Open Clipart](https://openclipart.org/) - The image of the shopping basket can be found here
 - [Favicon](https://favicon.io/favicon-converter/) - Used to generate the favicon